-Prior to storing the vehicle, it must be properly serviced to prevent rusting and component deterioration.
+Prior to storing this vehicle, it must be properly serviced to prevent rusting and component deterioration.

-1. Clean the seat cushion (cover and base) with a damp cloth and allow it to dry.
+1. Clean the seat cushions with a damp cloth and allow to dry.
 2. Clean the vehicle thoroughly by washing dirt, oil, grass, and other foreign matter from the entire vehicle.
-Allow it to dry thoroughly.
+Allow the vehicle to dry thoroughly.
 DO NOT get water into any part of the engine or air intake.
-3. Either drain the gas tank or add Fuel Stabilizer to the gas in the gas tank.
-Remove the air filter housing cover and air filter.
-Start the engine and allow it to idle.
-Using Arctic Cat Engine Storage Preserver, rapidly inject the preserver into the air filter opening for a period of 10 to 20 seconds; then stop the engine.
-Install the air filter and housing cover.
+3. Either drain the gas tank or add a fuel stabilizer to the gas in the gas tank.
+4. Clean the interior of the air filter housing.
+5. Plug the hole in the exhaust system with a clean cloth.
+6. Apply light oil to the upper steering shaft bushing and plungers of the shock absorbers.
+7. Tighten all nuts, bolts, cap screws, and screws.
+Care must be taken that all calibrated nuts, cap screws, and bolts are tightened to specifications.
+8. Fill the cooling system to the bottom of the stand pipe in the radiator neck with properly mixed coolant.
+9. Disconnect the battery cables (negative cable first); then remove the battery, clean the battery posts and cables, and store in a clean, dry area.